Strong Winds, unseasonable Warmth bring Fire Weather Watch to Chicago Area

 CLICK TO VIEW SLIDESHOW OF WEDNESDAY’S CONDITIONS:

-Chicagoans enjoyed a 7th straight day without rain Tuesday—and a day which has produced 2023’s warmest temp yet.
-It appears the day will log a peak temp of 78-deg—21-deg ABOVE NORMAL.

-–The warmth holds through the work week and into Saturday—with back to back 80-deg highs expected Wednesday and Thursday—first time that’s happened in the near 7 months since last September.
-Normal highs this time of the year are 57-deg—so we’re in magnificent meteorological territory
+The warmth holds through the work week and into Saturday—with back to back 80-degree highs expected Wednesday and Thursday—first time that’s happened in the near 7 months since last September.
+Normal high this time of the year is 57 degrees—so we’re in magnificent meteorological territory!